AP PHOTOS: Traveling circus stays put in virus-hit Italy

 The caravan sits idle in an empty field on the outskirts of Rome.

-Acrobats, clowns and other artists are stuck here with dozens of animals — including lions, tigers and monkeys.
+Acrobats, clowns and other artists are stuck here with dozens of animals — including lions, tigers and donkeys.
 Their last show was March 7, and, as the coronavirus pandemic rages around the globe, no one knows when they will hear the roar of a crowd again.

 “It is strange for me to be with the lions in this silence, this darkness,” says circus director Rony Vassallo, 46.
 “I miss my audience.
 I miss them.
 I miss the big top, the applause.”

-Note: This story has been corrected to show that the Rony Roller circus has donkeys, not monkeys.